As an Amazon Associate I earn from qualifying purchases. Support us by using our links to Amazon when you shop.

 The reason I prefer Cala Marinella?
 Only because it is less crowded and it is only less crowded because it is harder to get too.

-Perfectly placed between San Vito and the reserve is the Villa Sauci Hotel.
-A typically Italian family run affair offering way above average service and a superb breakfast of mouthwatering home grown delights .
+Perfectly placed between San Vito and the reserve is the Hotel Sabbia d'Oro, a typically Italian family run affair offering way above average service and a superb breakfast of mouthwatering home grown delights .

 Do you know of a great beach?
 Share it!